 The animal kingdom is a wonderful one.
-Whether it is the hand-holding otters, the powerful eels, singing whales, giggling rats or gender changing oyster, animals never cease to amaze us.
+Whether it is the hand-holding otters, the powerful eels, singing whales, giggling rats, or gender-changing oyster, animals never cease to amaze us.
+Sharing amazing animal facts with kids can inspire a lifelong love of learning about the natural world and spark an interest in pursuing careers in fields like zoology and wildlife conservation.
 Here are some amazing animals facts your kids would love to know.

-- Octopuses have three hearts, isn’t that a strange science fact!
+- Octopuses have three hearts; isn’t that a strange scientific fact?

 - Here’s a strange animal science fact – lobsters pee from their faces and turtles can breathe through their butts!